simylein/minecraft-server/README.md

 # MinecraftServer
-Scripts for a Minecraft Server on Linux using screen.
+Scripts for a Minecraft Server on Linux [Debian] using screen.

 First, you can download and execute the setup script.